 Our officers are appointed by and serve at the discretion of the board of directors.
 At each annual general meeting, one-third of our directors then existing, or if their number is not a multiple of three, then the number nearest to and not exceeding one-third, will be subject to re-election.
-In addition, as Ms. Julia Xu and Mr. Weiguo Zhou were appointed as directors of the Company by a resolution of directors passed on March 8, 2016, the current term of their appointment runs until the date of the 2016 annual general meeting at which time, their appointment will be put to the shareholders for approval.
 The directors to retire by rotation shall be those who are longest in office since their election, or by lot should they be of the same seniority.
-Mr. Martin Bloom was re-elected at 2015 annual general meeting.
-On the assumption that no other director wishes to retire from office at the annual general meetings, Mr. Xianshou Li will be subject to re-election at 2016 annual general meeting; Ms. Julia Xu will be subject to re-election at 2018 annual general meeting; and Mr. Weiguo Zhou will be subject to re-election at the 2019 annual general meeting.
+Mr. Xianshou Li was re-elected at 2016 annual general meeting.
+On the assumption that no other director wishes to retire from office at the annual general meetings, Mr. Tan Wee Seng will be subject to re-election at 2017 annual general meeting; Ms. Julia Xu will be subject to re-election at 2018 annual general meeting; Mr. Weiguo Zhou will be subject to re-election at the 2019 annual general meeting.
 We have not entered into any service contracts with the directors providing them with severance benefits upon termination of their terms with us.